SquareGPS/navixy-api/docs/backend-api/how-to/how-to-create-a-rule.md

 ---
 title: How to use rules
-description: Rules used to set up conditions according to which the system logs the events and sends notifications to user.
+description: How to work with rules that used to set up conditions according to which the system logs the events and sends notifications to user.
 ---

 # How to use rules